encrypgen/GeneChainCoin/README.md

 # GeneChainCoin
-Repository for GeneChainCoin
+Repository for GeneChainCoin </br>
-This is a demo code for GeneChainCoin.
+This is a demo code for GeneChainCoin. </br>
-There are two files for GUI construction and one file for support.
+There are two files for DEMO GUI building and one file for support. </br>